-Before getting pregnant both times, I was prepared for some changes to my body – a growing bump, a ‘glow’, possible stretchmarks.
-I did not expect the various skin changes in pregnancy that I ended up experiencing.
+Before getting pregnant both times, I was prepared for some changes to my body.
+A growing bump, a ‘glow’, possible stretch marks.
+I did not expect the various skin changes in pregnancy and pregnancy skin problems that I ended up experiencing.

-In the meantime, if you experience this, I recommend staying out of the sun as this can make it worse or you should wear a high SPF if you are outside.
-Otherwise patience is the key; it will go away a few months after the birth.
+In the meantime, if you experience skin discoloration in pregnancy, try to stay out of the sun and let your GP know.
+I believe the sun can make it worse or you should wear a high SPF if you are outside.
+Otherwise, patience is the key; it might go away a few months after the birth, as mine did.

-I’ve researched eczema in pregnancy and it seems for some women, their existing condition can actually improve in pregnancy but for others, like me, they can develop eczema issues for the first time.
+I’ve researched eczema in pregnancy and it seems for some women, their existing condition can actually improve in pregnancy.
+For others, like me, they can develop eczema issues for the first time.

 3. Linea Nigra

-This is the dark line that may appear down the centre of your tummy but not all women get this and it’s down to pregnancy hormones.
+This is the dark line that may appear down the centre of your tummy.
+Not all women get this and it’s down to pregnancy hormones.
 The line might be from your tummy button down or might extend higher too.